dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

             SearchText = searchString
         };

-        // Note how we omit the generic type argument,
+        // Note how you omit the generic type argument,
         // but still have type safety.
         User[] users = this.queries.Process(query);